Lamictal: Uses, Dosage, Side Effects, and What to Expect from This Bipolar and Epilepsy Medication

 No free lunch exists in medicine, and Lamictal is no exception.
 The vast majority of people land in the mild side effect camp—stuff like nausea, headaches, or feeling a bit dizzy for a few days when increasing the dose.
 These are frequent but often clear up.
 Maybe you’ve read horror stories online about "the rash."
 The notorious rash is rare, but every doctor will watch for Stevens-Johnson syndrome (or the even worse-sounding toxic epidermal necrolysis).
 It usually starts as small spots or flat, red patches on the torso, spreads, and comes with blistering or mucous membrane involvement.
 That’s a medical emergency—don’t hesitate, don’t delay, just get it checked out.
 But for every one of those cases, tens of thousands take Lamictal with nothing more than mild symptoms.
 "The risk is real, but it's less than 0.1% when you follow the guidelines," says Dr. Gregory Simon, one of the top researchers at Kaiser Permanente.

-"Patients who start Lamictal slowly have a lower risk of serious rashes and often tolerate the medication very well,"he points out.
+"Patients who start Lamictal slowly have a lower risk of serious rashes and often tolerate the medication very well,"

 Other normal side effects you might see?
 Here’s a quick list: